bihor/fp_masterquiz/Documentation/User/Index.rst

 You can select in the plugin-configuration via FlexForms between this actions:

-- List of all quiz/poll/test of one folder
+- List of all quiz/poll/test of one folder with links to the single view

 - Show a selected quiz/poll/test and use a pagebrowser

-- Show a selected quiz/poll/test and order the questions by tag: on each page will be shown questions of one tag
+- Show a selected quiz/poll/test and order the questions by tag: on each page will be shown questions of one tag (Ajax-version is not working yet).

 - Show a result of a quiz/poll/test